Target Exam

 Seed is often described as a fertilized ovule.
 Seeds are formed inside fruits.
 A seed typically consists of seed coat(s), cotyledon(s) and an embryonal axis.
 Mature seeds may be albuminous or non-albuminous

-Which of the following is a non-albuminous seed?
+Which of the following is an example of a non-albuminous seed?

 Options: